viam-modules/raspberry-pi/README.md

   ],
 }
 ```
+### Servo frequency
+Servo now uses PWM for more granular control.
+It essentially performs the same behavior as before, but uses PWM functions to mimic the servo functions within the pigpio library.
+It explains how to do it here: https://abyz.me.uk/rpi/pigpio/pdif2.html#set_servo_pulsewidth.

+Before, we only had servo control at 50Hz.
+We can now control at more granular frequencies (following the chart in the link above) using PWM, allowing the user to enter a `frequency_hz` parameter in order to control the servo refresh rate.

 ## Building and Using Locally
 Module needs to be built from within `canon`.
 As of August 2024 this module is being built only in `bullseye` and supports `bullseye` and `bookworm` versions of Debian.
 Simply run `make build` in `canon`.
 An executable named `raspberry-pi` will appear in `bin` folder.